-After more research, I came across a YouTube channel by the name of Big Pond Farm.
-Mike and his family are modern homesteaders and he supplements his income by market farming.
+After more research, I came across a YouTube channel named Big Pond Farm.
+Mike and his family are modern homesteaders, and he supplements his income by market farming.

-In one of Mike’s videoes, he and his daughter plant 10- by 20-inch trays of microgreens.
+In one of Mike’s videos, he and his daughter plant 10- by 20-inch trays of microgreens.

 The density of his seeding is way more than I used.
-In fact, the seeds basically covered the soil surface.
-I’m not sure how many ounces of seeds he used, I don’t even think he measured or weighted the seed.
+The seeds covered the soil surface.
+I’m not sure how many ounces of seeds he used; I don’t even think he measured or weighed the seed.
 Instead, he uniformly spread the seeds across the soil surface.

-After sowing the seed, he surprised me by stacking his trays on top of each other, adding an empty tray at the top and putting cement bricks (not blocks) in the top tray.
+After sowing the seed, he surprised me by stacking his trays on each other, adding an empty tray at the top, and putting cement bricks (not blocks) in the top tray.

 If it works for him, why wouldn’t it work for me?
 So I gave it a try.